stellabioinfo/rad52-interpro-scraping/README.md

 # Rad52 InterPro Data Extraction

-This project uses Python to extract protein information from the Rad52 family using the public InterPro API (EBI).

-## What the script does
-- Requests paginated data from the API
-- Extracts accession, name, protein length, taxonomy, and e-value
-- Stores all results in a DataFrame
+This repository contains a Jupyter Notebook used to retrieve and structure protein information related to the **Rad52 family** from the **InterPro API** (EMBL-EBI).
+The script performs automated data collection, parsing, and organization into a structured dataset suitable for downstream computational or biological analysis.

+## Overview

-- Saves the final dataset as a CSV file
+The notebook queries the InterPro API, iterates through paginated results, extracts relevant metadata, and compiles the information into a pandas DataFrame.
+The final dataset is exported as a CSV file.

+## Data Extracted

+- Protein accession
+- Protein name
+- Protein length
+- Taxonomic information

+These fields support structural studies, domain comparison, and integration into multi-omics datasets.

-## Technologies
+## Technologies Used

+- Python
+- Requests (API communication)
+- Pandas (data manipulation)
-Python, Requests, Pandas, Jupyter Notebook
+- Jupyter Notebook

-## Biological purpose
+## Biological Context

-Generate an annotated set of Rad52 proteins for downstream analyses
-(structure, domains, evolution, etc.).
+The Rad52 protein family plays a central role in DNA repair and homologous recombination.
+By compiling a curated dataset of Rad52-related proteins, this project enables:

+- Structural prediction studies
+- Domain annotation
+- Evolutionary analysis

+## Output

+The repository includes:

+- The original `.ipynb` notebook
+- A CSV file containing all retrieved InterPro entries

+## Purpose

+This project demonstrates practical experience with:

+- Programmatic access to biological databases
+- Data acquisition workflows
+- Reproducible bioinformatics pipelines